What is a Community Land Trust?

 What do you mean by "community"?

 It is up to the members of the CLT to determine what community the trust will seek to serve.
-Usually it relates to people that live and work, or want to live and work within a defined geographical area, perhaps a number of local parishes or an urban neighbourhood.
+Usually this means people that live and work, or want to live and work within a defined geographical area, perhaps a number of local parishes or an urban neighbourhood.

 How does a CLT create affordability?